Vivo Y73 5G Review – This Mid-Range Phone is Just About Style

 Verdict

-Vivo Y73 2021 with an Helio G95 SoC which I think is an expensive deal to make.
+I think the Vivo Y73 5G with a Helio G95 SoC is an expensive deal.
 Vivo could’ve used a slightly powerful SoC or from the Dimensity series (at the least) that would have opened not just faster performance but 5G support along with other pros to consider.
-Vivo Y73 2021 has an average battery as well at 4000 mAh which isn’t small but it is still an average size compared to other Android smartphones out there.
-Some of the potential alternatives are iQOO 7 5G and Poco X3 Pro among others.
+Vivo Y73 5G has an average battery as well at 4000 mAh, which isn’t small, but it is still an average size compared to other Android smartphones out there.
+Some potential alternatives are iQOO 7 5G and Poco X3 Pro, among others.

 Tips & Tricks